Travel around the Cornish coast the greenest way possible by rowing and sailing 17ft open boat 'Outdoor Girl’ with a local skipper as your guide.

 - Safety Equipment

-- Outdoor Girl will carry all the safety and emergency equipment appropriate for her MCA Small commercial sailing Boat licence to carry guest crew.
+- Outdoor Girl will carry all the safety and emergency equipment appropriate for her Local Council commercial licencing for categorised waters area D. The skipper will have a boatmans' licence and the boat will be licenced to carry up to 4 people including the skipper.

-This is not the full list but will include:
+This is not the full list but includes:

 - Lifejackets - self inflating